 John Henry Biddis

-John Biddis was born in Great Bromley in the spring of 1899, most likely at his parents’ house St Mark’s Cottage, at Balls Green.
+John Biddis was born in Great Bromley on 16th April 1899, most likely at his parents’ house St Mark’s Cottage, at Balls Green.

 John’s father, John Thomas Biddis, was from Hampton in Middlesex and at the time of his son’s birth was a Police Pensioner, having retired from the Metropolitan Police in 1898, at the age of 42, possibly on the grounds of ill health as he had been injured the year before.
 John Thomas Biddis’ first marriage had ended with his wife’s death in 1893, but 3 years later he had married Bertha Shirley, who was originally from Deptford.

 John and Bertha left London when he retired and moved to St. Mark’s Cottage.
 Their marriage produced 5 girls and 2 boys, although one child died in infancy.
 John Henry was the couple’s second child.
 John Thomas Biddis died in 1913, at the age of 55.

 We are not sure what young John did immediately after leaving school, but by early 1917 he was working as a Chauffeur.
 John volunteered for service in the British Army on 29th March 1917, just before his 18th birthday, though he was not called up until mid-May.
 His surviving Service Papers show that at that time he was 5 foot 6 ¼ inches tall.

 John was sent to France on 11th September 1918 and he joined the 6th Battalion of the Northamptonshire Regiment 12 days later.
 Since July, the Allies had been launching a series of offensives which had forced the Germans to retreat.
 These offensives would culminate with the Germans suing for peace and signing the Armistice on 11th November.